acrolinx/acrolinx-coding-guidance/topics/configuration.md

 1. The build-in **Acrolinx authentication** is used with an embedded user database.
    User configuration will be done in the Acrolinx Dashboard.
    The Sidebar will open a browser window where the user signs in to Acrolinx.
-   Just configuration on Acrolinx Platform side is required: no coding effort on integration side required.
+   Just configuration on the Acrolinx Platform side is required: no coding effort on the integration side required.
-   If Acrolinx traffic is tunneled though a
+   If Acrolinx traffic is tunneled through a
    [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) and provided as a sub path like:
    `https://myserver/acrolinx/proxy/`, this option can't be used.
-   When the Acrolinx services are provided on top level, then a reverse proxy can be used like: `https://myserver/`.
+   When the Acrolinx services are provided on the top level, then a reverse proxy can be used like: `https://myserver/`.
 2. The Acrolinx Platform uses an **External Authentication** like LDAP.
    The user experience will be the same as in 1., but the users aren't configured in the Acrolinx Dashboard.
    Instead the users will be configured on the **LDAP-Server**.
-   Just configuration on Acrolinx Platform side is required: no coding effort on integration side required.
+   Just configuration on the Acrolinx Platform side is required: no coding effort on the integration side required.
 3. The Acrolinx Platform uses a **Federate Authentication**.
    The user experience will be similar to one, as well as two.
    Instead of signing in at the Acrolinx Platform the user will see a Sign-in page of a **3rd-party system**.
-   This option can also be used when traffic is tunneled though a reverse proxy.
+   This option can also be used when traffic is tunneled through a reverse proxy.
-   Just configuration on Acrolinx Platform side is required: no coding effort on integration side required.
+   Just a configuration on the Acrolinx Platform side is required: no coding effort on the integration side required.
 4. The communication is tunneled through an [Acrolinx single sign-on reverse proxy (SSO)](https://github.com/acrolinx/acrolinx-proxy-sample) using, and a shared secret.
 The user is already authenticated in a CMS.
    A proxy build into the CMS system knows the username of the current session.